cosmastech/php-statsd-client-adapter/README.md

 See [examples/log_datadog.php](examples/log_datadog.php) for how you might implement this.

+### ExceptionCatchingDatadogClient
+This client will allow handling exceptions thrown when attempting to write data to DataDog.

+See [examples/safe_datadog.php](examples/safe_datadog.php) for how to use this client.

 ### LeagueStatsDClientAdapter
 You can also write to an arbitrary statsd server by leveraging [PHP League's statsd package](https://github.com/thephpleague/statsd).